Legend of Destruction: Credibility

 The film is not meant to be a clear, completely accurate historical depiction of the years leading up to the destruction of the Jewish Temple.
-For example, the character of Ben Batich appears only in the Legends of the Talmud and not in Josephus' book " The War of the Jews ".
+For example, the character of Ben Batich appears only in the Legends of the Talmud and not in Josephus' book The War of the Jews.
 Also, the story of Rabban ben Zakkai's meeting with Vespasian appears in the film with changes.
-Dar did extensive research with various historians and religious sources and based his film on his research: the work of the historian Flavius Josephus —né Yosef ben Matityahu, and commonly known as Josephus — Talmudic stories, and other sources.
+Dar did extensive research with various historians and religious sources and based his film on his research, including the work of the historian Flavius Josephus —né Yosef ben Matityahu, and commonly known as Josephus — Talmudic stories, and other sources.
 Dar called the film Legend of Destruction to echo the Talmudic legends.
 Michael Ben Ari claimed that the director presents a certain narrative that is influenced by the books of Josephus, who is not considered to have an objective opinion and does not reflect the historical truth due to his betrayal of the Jewish people.